 where $\sigma_{S}(a_{S}|t,\theta)\equiv\sigma(\{a_{S}\}\times A_{-S}|t,\theta)$ and $\sigma_{-S}(a_{-S}|t,\theta)\equiv\sigma(\{a_{-S}\}\times A_{S}|t,\theta)$.
 Let $\Sigma^k$ denote the set of all belief-invariant decision rules of $(T,\Theta,\pi^{k},u)$ that satisfy \eqref{candidate condition 1}.
 For each $\sigma^k\in \Sigma^k$, we refer to $\sigma_{S^k(t)}$ and $\sigma_{-S^k(t)}$ as the standard types' rule and the perturbed types' rule, respectively.

-Using the Kakutani-Fan-Glicksberg fixed point theorem, we can show the existence of a BIBCE $\sigma^k\in \Sigma^k$ satisfying the following condition: The standard types' rule $\sigma^k_{S^k(t)}$ maximizes the expected value of a potential function:
+Using the Kakutani--Fan--Glicksberg fixed point theorem, we can show the existence of a BIBCE $\sigma^k\in \Sigma^k$ satisfying the following condition: The standard types' rule $\sigma^k_{S^k(t)}$ maximizes the expected value of a potential function: